iasanb/CS2/programming/day2/README.txt

 Files:
-IIntPoint2D.java - An interface for a 2D point with integer coordinates IGrid2D.java     - An interface for a 2D grid
+IIntPoint2D.java - An interface for a 2D point with integer coordinates IIntGrid2D.java     - An interface for a 2D grid
 Test.java        - A program to test a 2D grid implementation

+IntPoint2D.java - class that utilizes the IIntPoint2D interface
+IntGrid2D.java - class implementing IIntGrid2D interface and the IntPoint2D class, creates a 2D grid